nachofl3010/fantasy_tennis_game/README.md

 # SlamSquad2

 A new Flutter project.
 A fantasy tennis game.
 Firebase integrated, google cloud functions, authentication.

-## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Custom app logo and UI design.

+(Demo in the video)